I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 Introduction

-My name is Sumi and I work in the System Solutions Department and am involved in infrastructure.
+My name is Sumi and I work in the System Solutions Department, where I am involved in a little bit of infrastructure

-Today we will introduce how to configure Cloud CDN to cache only specified files on a server using an application load balancer.
+Today, we will show you how to configure Cloud CDN to cache only specified files on a server using an Application Load Balancer.

-Cloud CDN offers three caching modes that control how your content is cached.
-For more detailed explanation, please refer to the official document link.
+Cloud CDN offers three caching modes that control how content is cached.
+For more detailed information, please refer to the official documentation

 • CACHE_ALL_STATIC: Cache all static content (HTML, CSS, JavaScript, images, etc.).